Extract File

 Positional bounding-box data for text, titles, headers, footers, images, and tables.
 Images carries chart/image visuals (with image_url when figure_processing.show_images is enabled), Tables the detected tables, and Text/Title/Footer the paragraph/title/footer regions.
 Additional keys (e.g. markdown_with_ids, defined_names) round-trip without being typed.

 Persisted extraction ID.
 Present when storage is enabled (default).
-Use with /split and /schema endpoints.
+Use this ID with /split and /schema endpoints.

 URL to view the extraction on the Pulse platform.
 Present when storage is enabled.